Inverse design of 3d molecular structures with conditional generative neural networks: Results

 \subsection{Generalization of condition-structure relationship across compositions}

 For inverse design tasks, integrating information gained from different structures and properties is vital to obtain previously unknown candidates with desired properties.
 In this experiment, we target $C_7N_1O_1H_{11}$ isomers with HOMO-LUMO gap values outside the range observed during training.
 To this end, the model has to learn from other compositions how molecules with particularly high or low HOMO-LUMO gap are structured, and transfer this knowledge to the target composition.
 There are 5859 $C_7N_1O_1H_{11}$ isomers in QM9, where 997 have a HOMO-LUMO gap smaller than 6 eV, 1612 have a HOMO-LUMO gap larger than 8 eV, and 3250 lie in between these two values.
-We restrict the training data consisting of 55k molecules from QM9 to contain exclusively $C_7N_1O_1H_{11}$ isomers with HOMO-LUMO gap values in the intermediate range (Fig.~\ref{fig:3_fp_comp_gap}b).
-Thus, the model can only learn to generate molecules with gaps outside this range from other compositions.
+We restrict the training data consisting of 55k molecules from QM9 to contain no $C_7N_1O_1H_{11}$ isomers with HOMO-LUMO gap values outside the intermediate range (Fig.~\ref{fig:3_fp_comp_gap}b).
+Thus, the model can only learn to generate molecules with gaps outside this range from compositions other than $C_7N_1O_1H_{11}$.

 Fig.~\ref{fig:3_fp_comp_gap}b shows examples of generated $C_7N_1O_1H_{11}$ isomers for two target values as well as the respective HOMO-LUMO gap distributions.
-The majority of generated isomers exhibits HOMO-LUMO gap values close to the respective target value ($\pm$~1~eV) in both cases, i.e. outside of the range observed for these isomers by the model during training (orange).
+In both cases, the majority of generated isomers exhibit gap values close to the respective target ($\pm$~1~eV), i.e. outside of the range observed for these isomers by the model during training.
 This demonstrates that {\cgschnet} is able to transfer knowledge about the relationship between structural patterns and HOMO-LUMO gaps learned from molecules of other compositions to generate unseen $C_7N_1O_1H_{11}$ isomers with outlying gap values upon request.